PaulRitaldato1/COP3530/README.md

 Pointers are your friends! <br />

 ### Pointers
 Pointers are variables that store a memory address.
 Pointers need to be dereferenced with the * operator to access the data at its given memory address.
 Pointers just hold a memory address, so they can point to anything (ex. variables, objects, files).
 You can also use pointers to do "pointer math" to traverse through arrays.
 The way to read pointers is from right to left.
-So the expression "const int\*" is read as "pointer to a int constant".
+So the expression "const int\*" is read as "pointer to an int constant".

 ### Practice
 * int\* const